sambacha/zuul-zuul/doc/source/discussion/github-checks-api.rst

 --------------------------------

-Although both the checks API and the status API can be activated for a Github reporter at the same time, it's not recommmended to do so as this might result in multiple status checks to be reported to the PR for the same pipeline execution (which would result in duplicated entries in the status section below the comments of a PR).
+Although both the checks API and the status API can be activated for a Github reporter at the same time, it's not recommended to do so as this might result in multiple status checks to be reported to the PR for the same pipeline execution (which would result in duplicated entries in the status section below the comments of a PR).